Without (The X-Files): Production

 After David Duchovny fulfilled his contractual obligations with the show's seventh season, he felt that there was not much else to do with the character.
-Fox Mulder's abduction was thus devised by Chris Carter towards the end of seventh season as a way of allowing the actor to leave the series.
+Fox Mulder's abduction was thus devised by Chris Carter in the seventh-season finale "Requiem" as a way of allowing the actor to leave the series.

-Several of the scenes from this episode take place on the alien spaceship in which Mulder is being imprisoned.
-When designing the interior look of the ship, production designer Cory Kaplan was attracted to primitive materials.
-In an interview, she noted, "We all see super-tech [in spaceships] now, but the idea of low-tech was much more interesting to me, much more visual.
+Several of the scenes in "Without" take place onboard an alien spaceship in which Mulder is being imprisoned.
+When designing the interior look of the ship, production designer Cory Kaplan was attracted to a primitive aesthetic, noting in an interview: "We all see super-tech [in spaceships] now, but the idea of low-tech was much more interesting to me, much more visual.
 So, you take elements of rock and steel and chisel them into interesting shapes."
-Her task was aided by the discovery of a backdrop from the film Alien (1979), which she and director of photography Bill Roe "lit ... very dimly and put it behind" the chair in which Mulder is restrained.
-According to Kaplan, the chair "was just this rotating platform with this humongous dental piece that could rotate around as well and pull [Mulder's] face apart."
-According to Makeup Supervisor Cheri Montasanto-Medcalf, Matthew Mungle helped in the creation of the alien torture machine by making prosthetic cheeks, which were pierced by hooks.
-These cheeks were applied to Duchovny, whom Montasanto-Medcalf notes "sat pretty good through all that."
+Kaplan's task was aided by the discovery of backdrop from the film Alien (1979), which she and director of photography Bill Roe "lit ... very dimly and put ... behind" the chair in which Mulder is restrained.
+According to Kaplan, this chair was "just this rotating platform with this humongous dental piece that could rotate around".

-This episode made use of several unusual filming techniques.
-Visual Effects Supervisor John Wash recalls, "We devised a laser effect where a device is going into [Mulder's] mouth and some other weird lens effects that were going over the scene to give it an alien, other-world-like quality."
-During one scene, an extremely small drill was to approach the camera.
-The producers were forced to find a way to film not only the tiny device, but also make the entire sequence suspenseful.
-Supervising producer Paul Rabwin noted, "I had to set up a very, very highly magnified lens to try to get this little device coming right at us.
-It was very, very scary.
-We ended up putting some really cool sound effects in there, little servos and motors."
+Most of the shots of Mulder being tortured in the chair were created using special and practical effects, as well as creative camera techniques.
+For the scene in which Mulder's face is restrained by hooks, make-up artist Matthew W. Mungle, who created special cheek prosthetics that were then attached to Duchovny (whom series makeup supervisor Cheri Montasanto-Medcalf later noted "sat pretty good through all that").

-The sequence at the end of the episode in which multiple Alien Bounty Hunters appear required the use of motion control, a method in which a motion-control camera on a computerized module is repeatedly run through the same motion while elements are continually added.
-According to John Wash, this was one of the few times that the series employed motion control, which made it slightly harder to film than most other scenes.
-To accomplish the effect, the cameras first filmed a pass over the empty set and lighting elements.
-Then, the production crew filmed five different passes, each one with the Alien Bounty Hunter in a different location.
-By compositing all the shots together, the production crew was able to "clone" the Bounty Hunter and have him surround Mulder.
+The shot at the end of the episode, in which multiple Alien Bounty Hunters surround Mulder as he is restrained in a surgical chair, required the use of motion control, a method in which a motion-control camera on a computerized module is repeatedly run through the same motion while elements are continually added.
+According to Wash, this was one of the few times that the series employed motion control, which made it more challenging to shoot.
+To create the effect, the camera first filmed a pass over the empty set.
+The production crew then filmed five additional passes, each one with the Alien Bounty Hunter in a different location.
+By compositing all the shots together, the production crew was able to "clone" the Bounty Hunter and have him appear in multiple places at once.